johandb/ICamera/README.md

 within your wifi network.
 As default there is the host address : 192.168.1.10 but you must change it to your network.
 Also you can change the port number for sending the package.
 The default port number is 9000.

-**If you find problems on sending packages on app or server side maybe you have to open the port number in your firewall**
+**If you find problems on connecting from your app to your server check your ports on your firewall.
+You also have to check portforwaring from your router to your server ip address.**

 Connect your iphone using your usb cable.